hk-dev13/doc-envoyou/docs/guides/webhooks.md

 # Webhooks Integration Guide

-This guide covers how to integrate with EnvoyOU API webhooks for real-time notifications and event-driven workflows.
+This guide covers how to integrate with Envoyou API webhooks for real-time notifications and event-driven workflows.

 ## What are Webhooks?

-Webhooks are HTTP callbacks that notify your application when specific events occur in the EnvoyOU platform.
+Webhooks are HTTP callbacks that notify your application when specific events occur in the Envoyou platform.
 Instead of polling the API for changes, webhooks push data to your endpoints in real-time.

 ## Supported Events